Transocean seeks to block CSB oil-spill probe

 Rosenthal was expected to rule at a later date.

-Don Holmstrom, the CSB's chief investigator in the case, told Reuters before the hearing that other companies involved with the Macondo well that blew out, including BP, Halliburton, Schlumberger and blowout preventer manufacturer Cameron International Corp were all cooperating with the agency's probe.
+Don Holmstrom, the CSB's chief investigator in the case, told Reuters before the hearing that other companies involved with the Macondo well that blew out, including BP, Halliburton, (HAL.N) Schlumberger (SLB.N) and blowout preventer manufacturer Cameron International Corp CAM.N were all cooperating with the agency's probe.

 Other spill investigations completed last year include a probe by the U.S. Coast Guard and the U.S. Interior Department, which put most of the blame on BP for the disaster.